 PROF SHAH ALAM KHAN | Caravan Daily

 (Shah Alam Khan is a professor in the Department of Orthopaedics at AIIMS, New Delhi.
-Views are personal.
-Names of people and organisations in this piece have been changed; their situations remain the same.)
+Views are personal.)